By Stefan Melnyk

 Simply put, create two columns – a small left column and a wider right column.In the left column, write key terms that are important to understanding the topic.
 In the right-hand column, expand on those terms with the information you need to know about them.

-Then mark off a section at the bottom of the notes page to contain a quick summary of the information above it (for example, think about what the top five most important points on that page were).
+Then mark off a section at the bottom of the notes page to contain a quick summary of the information above it (for example, think about the top five most important points on that page).

-This method requires you not only to write the information down for yourself, but to actively think about which information is most important.
+This method requires you to write the information down and think about which information is most important.